-In 2012, 2015 & 2017 the Regina and Region Home Builders’ Association (RRHBA) partnered with the University of Regina’s Centre for Management Development (CMD) to construct an unbiased, third-party analysis of residential construction cost drivers and the local housing market.
+In 2012, 2015, 2017 and 2018 the Regina and Region Home Builders’ Association (RRHBA) partnered with the University of Regina’s Centre for Management Development (CMD) to construct an unbiased, third-party analysis of residential construction cost drivers and the local housing market.

-The primary objectives of the project were to:
+The primary objectives of these reports are to:

 - Identify the trends in land development and housing construction costs, building on the data collected in previous years by the CMD and RRHBA with strong emphasis on collecting detailed cost elements to analyze trends in costs associated with the construction of new homes; and

-- Examine the effects of government policy on the industry; and
+- Examine the effects of government policy on the industry.

 The Cost of Land Development

-When it comes to deciding when/where improved infrastructure is necessary, more goes into it than meets the eye, and each factor plays a vital role in determining the final sale price of an individual lot.
+When it comes to deciding when/where improved infrastructure is necessary, more goes into it than meets the eye.
 Developers typically analyze a new subdivision in terms of the entire project, including the infrastructure, landscaping, major and arterial roads, and other necessities.
-The cost and eventual profitability of land development can vary greatly from one subdivision to the next due to numerous major factors.
-First, the price of the raw land itself.
+The cost and eventual profitability of land development can vary greatly from one subdivision to the next due to several major factors.
+The first factor is the price of the raw land itself.
 Some developers in Regina have held land for several decades, purchasing it for significantly less than its market value today.
-Of course, this strategy is somewhat speculative as the direction of urban growth can be difficult to predict and holding the land for a long period of time came with expensive financing and opportunity costs.
+Of course, this strategy is somewhat speculative as the direction of urban growth can be difficult to predict and holding the land for a long period of time comes with expensive financing and opportunity costs.
 The second factor is existing infrastructure.
 While some new subdivisions can build on existing infrastructure – major roadways, water mains, etc. – others may require major infrastructure investment to ensure functional services, such as a sanitary lift station, which adds millions to the construction cost.
 One of the major challenges in land development being that the development is typically in the red until the last 10% of lots are sold, meaning there can be significant risk and calculated speculation involved in land development.
 That risk is usually compensated through higher return than if the capital was invested in a less risky and shorter time horizon investment.

 A common misconception when purchasing a home is that land developers look at a project in terms of the individual lot cost, but this is far from the case.
 Instead, developers typically consider the cost of the entire subdivision, including everything from major infrastructure (including water, sewage, landscaping, parks, and roads) to the minor details (including streetlights and sidewalks).
-It can be very difficult to determine exactly how much an individual lot costs to develop, but developers will typically allocate costs on a front-foot basis.
+It can be very difficult to determine the exact cost to develop an individual lot, but developers will typically allocate costs on a front-foot basis.

-Although there is much more complexity, we have broken down development costs into eight categories:
+Although there is much more complexity, we have broken down development costs into nine categories:

 |Category||Description||% of Cost|